scholarslab/gitpractice/Praxis2025.md

 * Jess: Citizen Illegal Jose Olivarez
 * Jimga: Telephone Conversation by Wole Soyinka
 * Jeremy: "Be Drunk" by Charles Baudelaire
+* Leo: I fforgot the title but it was by Pier Paolo Pasolini